enasequence/pipelite/README.md

   with the stage name.
 Default value: pipelite.
 Pipelite version 1.* did not support placeholders, suffixed the working directory with the placeholder equivalent of pipelite/%PIPELINE%/%PROCESS%/%STAGE% and the default value was the placeholder equivalent of pipelite/%PIPELINE%/%PROCESS%/%STAGE%.
+- pipelite.executor.cmd.outFileRetention: depending on the executor the stage execution stdout and stderr may be concatenated into an output file written in the working directory: DELETE_ALWAYS removes the output file after the stage execution has completed, DELETE_SUCCESS removes the output file if the execution completed successfully and DELETE_NEVER does not delete the output file.

 ##### Simple LSF executor parameters